Pratik2326/missing_value-imputation---Linear-Regression/README.md

 ### Using Linear Regression

 **Objective:**
-This project demonstrates how to handle missing target values using a **model-based imputation** technique rather than removing rows or filling missing values with averages.
+This CaseStudy demonstrates how to handle missing target values using a **model-based imputation** technique rather than removing rows or filling missing values with averages.

 **Dataset Used:** Real_Estate_with_Missing.csv
 **Guided by:** Aman Kharwal -Reference for conceptual understanding